-Join us for lunch, dinner or Sunday Brunch and enjoy the legacies and beauty of McLean and Seven Oaks Cafe
+Join us for lunch, dinner or Sunday Brunch and enjoy the legacies and beauty of Seven Oaks Cafe

 Open Tuesday – Saturday 11am – 9pm and Sunday brunch from 10am – 3pm in addition to hosting special events.
 Call for reservations.